SaraRands/sararands-site/about.md

 Before I was a therapist, I lived many lives.

 I began as an English major who also studied German, psychology, music, education, philosophy and religion.
 I worked as a substitute teacher, then became a stay-at-home mom, then a homeschooler until cancer interrupted that chapter.
-I tried to home-birth but biology interfered.
+I tried to home birth but biology interfered (hi there, birth trauma!).
 I breastfed babies for years, gardened, and baked four loaves of whole wheat bread every week.
 I was an earnest reader of *The Tightwad Gazette.*

 I was also a devout Mormon for many years, the kind who played the organ in church for a decade and built life around faith and community.
 My faith transition was long and layered, and it reshaped everything.

-Later, I transcribed college courses for Deaf students, a job I loved for its proximity to learning.
+Later, I transcribed college courses for Deaf students, a job I loved.
 One day I transcribed a web programming course and thought, *I bet I could do that.*

 I eventually went back to school for computer science, launched into a six-year software engineering career, collaborating with smart, curious, deeply analytical people solving interesting problems.
 I built a [Utah Baby Name Generator](https://sararands.github.io/UtahNameLab/), a small side project for generating uniquely Utah-style names, because clearly, someone had to.